 In Talend Administration Center, Talend Activity Monitoring Console is a Web application that has to be deployed in the Tomcat server before it can appear in the Talend Activity Monitoring Console menu.
-For more information, see Talend Installation and Upgrade Guide.
+For more information, see the Talend Installation Guide.

 You can monitor your Talend Job activities from Talend Administration Center when database tables are used as the datasources.